MLumme/15PuzzleSolver/15puzzlesolver/Docs/testing_documentation.md

 Testing was done by calculating the average time to compute solutions on both IDA* and IDDFS-algorithms over multiple solution depths, up to 40 steps in case of IDA*, and only up to 10 for IDDFS, due to its slowness.
 Time for each depth is the average of 200 randomly generated puzzles.

-As can be seen in attached figure, as expected, IDA*:s branch pruning produces significant performance increases when compared to IDDFS.
+As can be seen in attached figure, as expected, IDA*'s branch pruning produces significant performance increases when compared to IDDFS.
 As a purely illustrative comparison to theoretical performance O(b^d), I've added plots for branching factors b = 2 and b = 3, with tenuous assumptions that theoretical performance can be compared to actual with equation t = k*b^d, and that constant k can be derived by estimating t to be approx. 1ms for testing machine at d = 1.

 ![Performance testing](https://github.com/MLumme/15PuzzleSolver/blob/master/15puzzlesolver/Docs/Diagrams/Performances.png)